Table of Contents

 Combinatorics: Explore basic combinatorial problems, including counting arrangements and possibilities.

-Logical Reasoning: Tackle simple logic puzzles to develop critical thinking skills
+Logical Reasoning: Tackle simple logic puzzles to develop critical thinking skills.

 Hands-On Activities: Reinforce learning through games, block-building, and tangram puzzles.